mpcarolin/markdown-to-hiccup/README.md

 `compile 'markdown-to-hiccup:markdown-to-hiccup:0.2.6'`

 ## Usage
+### Clojure and ClojureScript
-Use md->hiccup (available in both Clojure and ClojureScript) to convert a markdown string to hiccup:
+Use md->hiccup to convert a markdown string to hiccup:
 ```
 (ns example.core
 	(:require [markdown-to-hiccup.core :as m]))